![]() deutsches Glossar |

 APPROACH TIME

-The running time between a signal that provides an approach aspect
+The running time between a signal that provides an approach indication

 and the following signal.